 The Strategic Review is a process whereby the founders of BBD Boom and the Client Success Team review how the project is going at a more strategic level.
 We look at things like how the relationship is going, our performance against KPIs, and of course the profitability we are generating as a partnership.
 The strategic review can happen face-to-face or via video.
 This is really an opportunity to review whether we are still on track for that vision we designed in that SoW, and to see how things changed at your end.
 We find this an incredibly useful session.
 For example, we had a recent client engagement where there were a lot of changes affecting the sales team.
 That meant that we needed to step in and help do more of the sales activity than we had previously been asked to do.
 When appropriate interventions like these happen, we get results.

 Hopefully, this blog has given you an insight into the different ways that we onboard our clients and work with them over time.
-If you'd like to know any more about this, click here to get in contact with Emma Lynch, our Head of Client Success.
+If you'd like to know any more about this, click here to get in contact.

 If you'd like to know more about how Boom can onboard you to HubSpot click here.